|

 Many government auctions are conducted online under contract to a private company.
 You will be allowed to tour and inspect these homes in advance and most of the time these homes will qualify for title insurance.
 You have much less risk in government auctions so the prices will be much closer to market value.
 These types of auctions are usually better if you are buying a home for your own use than if you are an investor looking for a quick profit.

-Foreclosures provide the potential of turning another person's misfortune to your benefit.
+Finding Foreclosures: Foreclosures provide the potential of turning another person's misfortune to your benefit.
 Basically you are trying to find a bargain without getting burned by the risks, dangers, and difficulties involved.
+Take a look at educational materials and numerous foreclosure properties by clicking on any of the banners, links, or the map on various pages at EyemarkRealty.com.

 Its that time of year again.
 Your Florida Property Tax Bill will be mailed on November 1st.
 Here's what its all about.